 This application is accompanied by a full set of existing and proposed drawings, as well as a Design and Access Statement prepared by USL Architects.
-The Design and Access Statement contains a typical flat design layout which is shown below.
-It demonstrates that very limited demolition, or even alterations to the internal layout of the building are required to deliver the proposed 3 flats which would each occupy an entire level of the premises.
+The Design and Access Statement contains flat design layouts.
+It demonstrates that very limited demolition, or even alterations to the internal layout of the building are required to deliver the proposed 5 flats.